vighneshiyer/today/README.md

 I've also seen and used CLI based "task management" apps (Taskwarrior, Ultralist, Todo.txt).
 I like that these apps often have easy backup strategies, are text driven, and are usually minimal, but overall I haven't been satisfied.

-The CLI apps all seem to use a non-human-readable database format to store task and project descriptions such as a sqlite database or JSON.
+The CLI apps all seem to use a non-human-readable/editable database format to store task and project descriptions such as a sqlite database or JSON.
 As a result, all interaction with tasks goes through the CLI rather than a text editor directly.
 The CLI will never be as ergonomic as browsing and editing projects and tasks with vim or using a GUI.
 In other words, they are *cli-centric* rather than *file-centric*, and I think this is why GUI solutions still feel better despite the downsides.